Fast construction on a restricted budget: Introduction

-\paragraph{Random $k$-nearest neighbour graphs} Suppose the edges of the complete graph are endowed with (potentially random) ``lengths''.
-The graph made up only of the $k$ shortest edges incident with each vertex is called the {\em random $k$-nearest neighbour graph}, and has been studied in various, primarily geometric, contexts (see, e.g.,~\cite{EPY97}).
-When the weights are independent uniform random variables supported on $[0,1]$, the model becomes a symmetric random graph\footnote{ The choice of uniform distribution supported on $[0,1]$ is arbitrary; any distribution without atoms would yield the same random graph.}, which we denote by $\cO_k$.
+\paragraph{Random $k$-nearest neighbour graphs} Suppose the edges of the complete graph are endowed with (potentially random; distinct) ``lengths''.
+The graph made up only of the $k$ shortest edges incident with each vertex is called the {\em (random) $k$-nearest neighbour graph}, and has been studied in various, primarily geometric, contexts (see, e.g.,~\cite{EPY97}).
+When the weights are independent uniform random variables supported on $[0,1]$, the model becomes a symmetric random graph\footnote{ The choice of uniform distribution supported on $[0,1]$ is arbitrary; any distribution without atoms would yield the same random graph.}, which we denote by~$\cO_k$ (see \cref{sec:ok}).
 To prove \cref{thm:mindeg:hit}, we devise a simple strategy that emulates $\cO_k$.
-Since the minimum degree of $\cO_k$ is obviously $k$, the statement would follow from a theorem of Cooper and Frieze~\cite{CF95} according to which the number of edges of $\cO_k$ is at most $cn$ for some constant $c<k$ (see \cref{thm:ok}).
+Since the minimum degree of $\cO_k$ is obviously $k$, the statement would follow from a theorem of Cooper and Frieze~\cite{CF95} according to which the number of edges of $\cO_k$ is at most $cn$ for some concrete constant $c=c(k)<k$ which is roughly $k/2$ when $k$ is large (see \cref{thm:ok:size,cor:ok:size}).

-By observing that $\cO_k$ is stochastically dominated by the random $k$-out graph (\cref{obs:ok:kout}), and using the result of Cooper and Frieze regarding the (typical) connectivity of $\cO_3$ (see \cref{thm:ok:conn}), we show that $\cO_8$ is (typically) an expander (\cref{prop:ok:expand}).
-We use that helpful fact in several places: when creating a Hamilton cycle in optimal time, we spend most of the time constructing $\cO_8$ and the remaining time hitting boosters; when creating a Hamilton cycle under an optimal budget, we emulate small copies of $\cO_8$ in small parts of the graph, to allow us to {\em absorb} a long path into a Hamilton cycle; finally, we use a similar approach for the construction of perfect matchings.
+By observing that $\cO_k$ is stochastically dominated by the random $k$-out graph (\cref{obs:ok:kout}), we prove that it is a connected (\cref{cor:ok:conn}) expander (\cref{cor:ok:exp}), and use that to prove that it is Hamiltonian (\cref{thm:ok:ham,thm:ok:ham:hit}).
+We use that helpful fact in several places: when aiming to create a Hamilton cycle at the hitting time and with inflated budget, we construct a subgraph of $\cO_k$ that is already Hamiltonian; when creating a Hamilton cycle under an asymptotically optimal budget, we emulate copies of $\cO_k$ in small parts of the graph, to allow us to {\em absorb} a long path into a Hamilton cycle; finally, we use a similar approach for the construction of perfect matchings.

 \paragraph{High-level arguments for the containment of fixed graphs} We give brief proof outlines for \cref{thm:trees,thm:cycles}.
 The proof for the upper bound on the budget threshold for trees is essentially inductive: given a fixed $k$-vertex tree $T$, we let $T'$ be obtained from $T$ by removing a leaf.
 The inductive argument is that Builder can construct sufficiently many copies of $T'$ while leaving enough time to extend some of them into copies of $T$.
 The proof for the lower bound is based on a similar idea: we show that Builder cannot construct a connected component of size at least $k$.
 In order to construct such a component, he needs to construct enough smaller components so that in the remaining time, he will, \whp{}, connect two of them so that the resulting component will be large enough.